marksolly/code-index-mcp/NEW_LANG_GUIDE.md

     5. Delete the unresolved entry.

 By breaking down the problem into these phases and small, single-purpose components, adding a new language becomes a methodical process of defining correctness through tests and implementing simple, focused logic to satisfy them.

+## Note for LLMs, Agents and Coding Assistants
+Attention: Claude, Cline, Cursor, Grok, Gemini & others.

+Working with this codebase requires having "the big picture" and using all the component classes together correctly.

+In the first instance, use code-scope-mcp find_symbols tool for discovery (if available).
+When applicable files have been identified, agents and assistants are recommended to perform a bulk read before planning or beginning any task.
+Eg:
+`rg --files <file_or_folder1> <file_or_folder2> [<file_or_folder3>...]  | xargs -I {} sh -c 'echo "--- {} ---"; cat {}; echo'`